A Mentoring Competence Framework for the European Solidarity Corps

 - Increasing impact

-The role of a mentor in providing guidance to their volunteers is a holistic approach, addressing not only the tasks at hand but also the personal and cultural aspects of the volunteer experience.
-The mentor is a support person for the volunteer, giving orientation, helping navigate challenges and ensuring a positive and enriching experience.
-Providing guidance involves the following focus areas:
+The role of a mentor in providing guidance to volunteers is holistic, encompassing not only the specific tasks but also the personal and cultural aspects of the volunteer experience.
+As a support person, the mentor offers orientation, helps navigate challenges and ensures a positive, enriching experience for the volunteer.
+The core focus areas in providing guidance include:

 - Supporting the volunteer’s well-being